florian/florian.github.io/_posts/2018-07-17-estimators.md

 An *estimator* is a function that estimates a value based on other observations.
 This process can involve randomness.
-For example because the function itself is random or because there is random noise in the observations it uses.
+For example, because the function itself is random or because there is random noise in the observations it uses.

 #### Bias